gabrielcedran/intro-to-serverless/README.md

 Sample application: `hello-world`.
 Run with `serverless invoke local -f hello -p src/event.json`

+## Cold starts

+When a lambda is called for the first time, AWS creates a container and then your function is executed.
+There's known a cold start and it has overhead.

+Lambdas are recycled after some time of unusage and gets recreated once it's used again.
+This might impact efficiency and needs to be thought carefully.

+Sync vs Async?
+A cold lambda calling another cold lambda?
+Database connections being created within those lambdas?

+_to prevent lambdas going cold, you can call them regularly or use cloudwatch service_

+_lambda is charged per usage, however the minimum that will be charged is 100 milliseconds_

 ### Cloudformation

 Instead of opening individual services on aws dashboard, provisioning them individually and tying them together,